serverless/blog/posts/2017-01-30-serverless-v1.6.0.md

 Today we're thrilled to announce the release of the Serverless Framework v1.6.0.

-This release is a special one as it includes the first official support for a new provider: [Apache OpenWhisk](https://openwhisk.org).
+This release is a special one as it includes the first official support for a new provider: [OpenWhisk](https://openwhisk.org).

 Furthermore we've added a bunch of new features and enhancement you'll enjoy!
 Let's look at the highlights of this release.